Compositing Window Managers

 A compositing window manager, or compositor, is a window manager that provides applications with a separate and independent buffer for each window.
 The window manager then processes and combines, or composites, output from these separate buffers onto a common desktop.
 It also controls how they display and interact with each other, and with the rest of the desktop environment.

-Here are our recommendations.
+Here’s our verdict captured in a legendary LinuxLinks-style ratings chart.
 All of the software featured here is free and open source.

 Let’s explore the stacking Wayland compositors at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.